danwing/referee/draft-wing-settle-referee.md

 device to a Referee network, the device's hostname and public key fingerprint are stored into the Referee Server.
 Several options exist for this step, detailed in {{bootstrapping}}.

-A server supporting this specification needs to support raw public keys with the server_certificate_type extension ({{!RFC7250}}).
-As detailed in {{!RFC7250}}, when the server receives a ClientHello with the raw public key certificate type in the server_certificate_type extension the server responds with its raw public key rather than a PKI certificate.

 If a server's Referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs